 - Use the maps in the back section of a bible to show Egypt, Canaan, and the Jordan River.
 Many of them show how the Israelites wondered after the incident with the spies.

 - Act out difficult situations where God gives us strength.

 - Help children understand the concept of the nation of Israel being divided into twelve tribes by bringing a pizza to class and dividing it into twelve slices (Thanks, Cristy Neves, New Zealand for this great idea).

 - Have some fun with numbers!
 For older children discuss in more detail about Jacob’s sons and how this led to the 12 Tribes of Israel.
 Explore the equation 12-1+2-1=12 as above.
 Read Exodus 12:37-38.
 Based on that estimate how many people there were all together.
 Another thing you could do is add up the tribe totals found in the first chapter of Numbers.
 Finish off the conversation by talking about the Israelites that tried to take the land without God on their side (Numbers 14:40-45).
 Most important to remember is that any number minus God equals zero.

 - Here is a Song/Poem about the 12 Spies submitted by Jenny Ancell, Australia.
-I’m only sorry I don’t know the tune for the song.
+I’m sorry I don’t know the tune for the song.

 - Here are some pictures about the 12 Spies story to help explain some background information concerning the 12 spies and the places they would have seen.
 Submitted by Marvin Ancell, Australia.